Ronald T. Mark: First World War

-Second World War and beyond
+Second World War

 On 2 April 1940, Mark was granted a commission in the Royal Air Force Volunteer Reserve as a pilot officer on probation "for the duration of hostilities".
 Exactly one year later, he was confirmed in his rank.
 On 9 February 1941 he was granted the war substantive rank of flying officer, and was promoted to squadron leader in the Administrative and Special Duties Branch on 1 October 1943.
 By 1 January 1945, when Mark received a mentioned in despatches and was made an Officer of the Order of the British Empire, he held the acting rank of wing commander.

+Later life

+Mark married Gwendoline Maud Rainbow in 1928.

 Post-war Mark pursued a career as in business.
-On 28 May 1948 Ronald Turnbull Mark, Mrs. Elsie Brooks and William Stanley Rainbow bought William Bell Rope and Twine Merchants in Edinburgh, and Mark was the chairman of the Forster Tobacco Company Ltd. of Newcastle upon Tyne, when it was sold in February 1956.
+On 28 May 1948, he, Elsie Brooks and William Stanley Rainbow bought William Bell Rope and Twine Merchants in Edinburgh.
+Mark was the chairman of the Forster Tobacco Company Ltd. of Newcastle upon Tyne, when it was sold in February 1956.